 What about the aesthetics?

 For those overwhelmed by all the options, the good news is that the finish choices are more limited in scope.
 Most refrigerators are offered in white, black, and stainless.
-High performance refrigerators tend to be limited to stainless steel or panel-ready (add your own custom cabinetry).
-For those who want a distinctive look or color, specialty brands like Aga, Smeg, and Big Chill are worth considering.
+High-performance refrigerators tend to be limited to stainless steel or panel-ready (add your own custom cabinetry).
+For those who want a distinctive look or color, specialty brands such as Aga and Marvel, Smeg, and Big Chill are worth considering.
 Handles are another consideration, though many models do not offer a choice.

 Refrigerator Care Tips

 - Periodically vacuum accumulated dust from the refrigerator’s condenser coils.
 These are typically located along the back of the machine on stand-alone models, and behind the grill vent (on the top or bottom front) of built-in models.